skaivolas/sobhani/articles-to-digest/md-articles/aspectEncoding.md

 See section 4 on the status of *wqtl* chain clauses in narrative, and of *wyyqtl* chain clauses in procedures.

-4 Because *wqtl* chain forms most often describe events that have not yet been realised, some grammarians prefer to say that they have irrealis mood.
-However, passages such as Gen 2.6b, 1 Sam 17.34-35 and Ex 1.19e show that they are also used to describe habitual realis events.
-That is why I classify them as having imperfective aspect, where imperfective is understood to include irrealis events because they too are not completed at the point of reference.

 ## 3. The wyyqtl form as the default way of encoding events in narratives